Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Synthetic Experiments

 We set up the basic experimental setting as follows: the platform conducts $K = 100$ experiments.
 The ground-truth ATE, $\tau_k$, is randomly sampled from a normal distribution $\mathcal{N}(1, 3^2)$.
 Each experiment has $N = 10$ observations.
 The noise term $\epsilon_{k,i}$ follows a normal distribution, $\epsilon_{k,i} \sim \mathcal{N}(0, 3^2)$.\footnote{In reality, each experiment typically contains a much larger number of observations, at the magnitude of hundreds of thousands or even millions, for a large-scale online platform~\citep{KohaviTangXu2020}.
 In this case, due to significant heterogeneity among users, $\sigma$ is also orders of magnitude higher than $\sigma_0$.
 In our experiments, we proportionally scale down $N$ and $\sigma$, while still capturing the key characteristics of the real-world scenario with reduced computational burden.} Hereafter, we refer to this configuration of ATE and outcome both following normal distributions as the normal-normal setting.
 We first compare \our\ (Bayesian method) and \tradition\ with respect to different metrics: OR, Accuracy, Recall, Specificity, and Precision.
 We simulate 1,000 iterations and apply both methods in each iteration for the roll-out decision.

 Figure~\ref{fig:s1-basic}(a) depicts the intervals that cover the middle 95\% of the differences in the five metrics between the \our\ (Bayesian method) and \tradition\ methods across 1,000 iterations.
 A positive difference indicates that \our\ (Bayesian method) outperforms \tradition, and vice versa.
 We find that \our\ and Bayesian methods consistently generate higher rewards than \tradition, suggesting the superior performance of data pooling methods in roll-out decisions.
-A more careful look at the performance metrics reveals that the \our\ and Bayesian methods could make correct experiment roll-out decisions with a higher chance.
+A more careful look at the performance metrics reveals that the \our\ and Bayesian methods are more likely to make correct experiment roll-out decisions.
 Furthermore, \our\ and Bayesian methods significantly improve the recall.
 Compared to \tradition, they can better identify the experiments that should be rolled out.
 On the other hand, such improvement is also at the cost of lower specificity and precision.
 This is because \our\ and Bayesian methods may mistakenly roll out some experiments with a negative treatment effect.

 We compare the performance of the \our\ method with the Bayesian method.
 First, we observe that both data-pooling methods exhibit similar trends across all metrics, indicating that the core ideas and insights behind \our\ method are closely aligned with those of the Bayesian method.
 Second, the \our\ method achieves greater improvements in the optimality ratio, accuracy, and recall, albeit at the cost of slightly lower specificity and precision.
 This trade-off arises because our method is more decision-aware and places a stronger emphasis on maximizing reward, as discussed in Section~\ref{subset:theoretical_without_covariates}.